 GUNNAR Optiks is another company centered solely around the production of glasses for gamers and other computer users, and they've produced fine results with their Intercept model.
 The mid-range price is roughly equivalent to Prospek's glasses above, but it sports a unique style that can add some personality to your gaming or office wardrobe.
 The lightweight design is ergonomic and tuned to fit the contours of any face.
 With these glasses, Gunnar also provides some of the strongest protections you'll find among gaming glasses.
 These Gunnar lenses can protect your eyes from the entire spectrum of UV rays as well as two-thirds of the blue light spectrum.

 Designed to Fit Any Face

-8. GAMMA RAY OPTICS Blue Light Blocking Orange Glasses
+8. GAMMA RAY OPTIX Blue Light Blocking Orange Glasses

 9. KLIM Optics Blue Light Blocking Glasses

-Klim's been producing gaming eyewear for quite some time, but these latest blue light filtering glasses have been updated in 2020.
-They can reduce eye strain significantly, but the promise of 92% blocking doesn't really do them justice.
+Klim has been producing gaming eyewear for quite some time, but their latest blue light filtering glasses were updated in 2020.
+They can reduce eye strain significantly, but the promise of 92% blue blight blocking doesn't really do them justice.
 When you take into account the fact that they can work at 400 nm, you're left with some of the best eyewear available today.
-And while the selection of styles and colors isn't all that varied, it's sensible.
-Klim offers full frames with either clear or yellow tint, but they also provide clip-ons you can attach to your existing glasses.
+And while the selection of styles and colors isn't all that varied, it's sensible and calculated.
+Klim offers full frames with either clear or yellow tints, but they also provide clip-ons you can attach to your existing glasses.

 10. Gunnar Optiks Vertex Gaming Glasses